dy/sprae/r&d.md

 -> can be delegated to a separate functionality - init just gets converted to reactive store
 + it sort-of makes `init` directly a scope (a parent of scope), which is more natural-ish rather than 2 independent entities
-+ can pass both observables and direct state anywhere, eg. init child components from it -> worthy of a separate library
++ can pass both observables and direct state anywhere, eg. init child components from it -> worthy of a separate library, signal-struct?

 ## [ ] Per-directive initialize vs per-element initialize